Have some art to hang on your walls but don’t know how to get started? Here’s the full and complete guide to how to hang a picture on any wall!

 Now, you could do a whole bunch of measuring, marking, and stressing about where to drill your holes.
 Or, you could use the easy method.

-Grab some painter’s tape and place it across the back of your art.
+Grab a piece of painter’s tape and place it across the back of your art.
 Then, grab a pencil or a screwdriver and poke holes in the tape where the screws will need to go.
 Poke as many holes in the tape as there will be screws.

 Once you’ve marked where the screws will need to be, pull the tape off the piece and place it on the wall at the correct height.
-To find this, you’ll need to determine the height of the top of the piece using the guidelines from step one, then subtract the distance from the top of the piece to the hanging mechanism.
+To find this, you’ll need to determine the height of the top edge of the frame using the guidelines from step one.
+Then, subtract the distance from the top of the piece to the hanging mechanism.

-For example, let’s say you’re hanging a piece of art at eye level (around 57″), and the art is 36″ tall.
-The top of the art needs to sit at 75″ (because the center of the art needs to be 57″, so if you add half of the height of the art – 18″ – to that, you’ll get 75″).
+Let’s say you’re hanging a piece of art at eye level (around 57″), and the art itself is 36″ tall.
+You can calculate that the top of the art needs to sit at 75″.
+Why?

-Once you know how high it needs to be, place the painter’s tape at the correct height and the spot you want the art to hang.
+Once you know how high it needs to be, place the painter’s tape on the wall at the correct height and the spot you want the art to hang.
 Use a level to make sure you place it level on the wall.

 Then, move on to step three!